 One card has a picture of a young girl wrapped in ribbons sitting on top of a telephone pole with the caption ‘I do not wish to grumble, but, take things as a whole, with you so very far away, I do feel up the pole’.
 On the back of the card, the writer casually talks about visiting German prisoners in Norton.
 This postcard was written after the war in August of 1919.
 It offers a look into the attitude of British people towards the remaining German prisoners.

 Each postcard tells its own story and provides a look into the lives of ordinary people during the First World War.
-If you would like to find out more, be sure to visit the Leeds City Museum where several of Sternberg’s postcards will be on display.

 By Renee Goble, MA placement student